Post-hoc Stochastic Concept Bottleneck Models: Introduction

 The adoption of machine learning models in high-stakes domains is often limited by their lack of interpretability due to their black-box nature \citep{lipton2016mythos,doshi-velez2017towards}.
 Concept Bottleneck Models (CBMs), first introduced by \citet{koh2020concept}, address this by inserting a layer of neurons aligned with human-understandable concepts before the target prediction.
 A CBM is composed of a concept encoder that predicts the concepts, and a prediction head that takes these concepts as inputs; the final prediction is thus explained through the intermediate concept values.
 While the original formulation assumes independence among concepts, accounting for correlations has been shown to improve the model's performance \citep{havasi2022addressing,singhi2024improvinginterventionefficacyconcept,Vandenhirtz2024stochastic}.
 However, existing approaches that capture concept dependencies typically require training the entire model with dedicated objectives.
 In contrast, we demonstrate that such dependencies can be incorporated post-hoc into a pre-trained CBM.
 A more detailed discussion of related work is provided in~\Cref{app:related-work}.

-Building on this idea, we introduce Post-Hoc Stochastic Concept Bottleneck Models (PSCBMs), which extend pre-trained CBMs with a lightweight module that predicts concept covariance.
+Building on this idea, we introduce Post-Hoc Stochastic Concept Bottleneck Models (PSCBMs)\footnote{The code is available at \url{https://github.com/wiktorhof/PSCBM}.}, which extend pre-trained CBMs with a lightweight module that predicts concept covariance.
 Inspired by Stochastic Concept Bottleneck Models (SCBMs)~\citep{Vandenhirtz2024stochastic}, we model concept dependencies with a multivariate normal distribution.
 This approach not only improves predictive performance, but also enables more efficient concept interventions—the process by which a user modifies predicted concepts to directly influence downstream predictions.

-This work contributes to model interpretability through human-understandable concepts in three ways: \textit{(i)} We introduce PSCBM, a lightweight post-hoc module that incorporates concept correlations into existing CBMs without requiring full retraining, thereby reducing data and compute requirements. \textit{(ii)} We propose a simple intervention-based training procedure that further improves intervention efficiency in (P)SCBM-like models. \textit{(iii)} We show on real-world data that PSCBM improves both predictive accuracy and intervention effectiveness while remaining substantially more efficient than full model retraining.
+This work contributes to model interpretability through human-understandable concepts in three ways: \textit{(i)} We introduce PSCBM, a lightweight post-hoc module that incorporates concept correlations into existing CBMs without requiring full retraining, thereby reducing compute requirements. \textit{(ii)} We propose a simple intervention-based training procedure that further improves intervention efficiency in (P)SCBM-like models. \textit{(iii)} We show on real-world data that PSCBM improves both predictive accuracy and intervention effectiveness while remaining substantially more efficient than full model retraining.